 You are responsible for editing your information in the register.

 Choose your language preference

 It is up to the public authority that is sending you messages or documents to use your language preference.
-There may be a transition period in which you may receive documents that are not in your preferred language.

-How to register yourself
+How to register in the common contact register